Andriy Matviyevych Bobyr: Life and work

-He was known as a bandurist, teacher and conductor.
-In 1931 he completed his studies at the Kiev Music Tekhnikum, and in 1947 the conservatory (class of Hryhory Veriovka).
+In 1931 he completed his studies at the Kyiv Music Tekhnikum, and in 1947 the conservatory (class of Hryhory Veriovka).
 In 1951 he completed post graduate studies.

 In 1936 he became a member of the Radio Bandurist Capella and later its director.

 During World War II he became a fighter pilot.
-In 1946 he returned to Kiev to direct the Radio Bandurist Capella.
-In 1965 the Capella was transformed into the Orchestra of Ukrainian Folk instruments of the Ukrainian Television and Radio.
+In 1946 he returned to Kyiv to direct the Radio Bandurist Capella.
+In 1965 the Capella was transformed into the Orchestra of Ukrainian Folk Instruments of the Ukrainian Television and Radio.

-Bobyr was teacher of bandura at the Kiev Conservatory from 1938 to 1941, and from 1949 to 1979.
+Bobyr was teacher of bandura at the Kyiv Conservatory from 1938 to 1941, and from 1949 to 1979.

 His repertoire included numerous dumy (sung epic poems):